Shortly before midnight on Tuesday, April 8 1930, what has been described as one of the most daring robberies in the history of Australia took place.

 The two guards, Allen and Squires, were not implicated in the robbery.
 However, they were judged guilty of neglect of duty by their superiors and summarily dismissed.
 The tabloid Truth newspaper ran a feature on Squires and his family, which may have helped in having both men reinstated.

 While police were still trying to solve the case, Arthur Collins was involved in a jewelry heist in Sydney.
 Joe Ryan and George Morris kept themselves busy with another railway robbery in Canberra.
 When Collins was charged with the jewelry theft, he did a deal with police.
 He informed on Ryan in relation to both train robberies and received a suspended sentence.
 He did pay a heavy price, though.
 Twenty five stitches were inserted in his head after he was brutally beaten by three men.
 Criminals do not take kindly to those they label ‘dogs’.
-Collins received a suspended sentence for the jewel theft and was ordered t0 leave NSW immediately.
+Collins received a suspended sentence for the jewel theft and was ordered to leave New South Wales immediately.

 Roy Wilkinson, who had provided the ‘inside oil’ for the job, was sentenced to three years gaol as an accessory after the fact.
 There was a further charge of failing to disclose knowledge of a crime.
 It was a poor return on the £50 he received as his cut.